poorjude/voting-for-transaction/README.md

 ## On-chain voting for transaction

-Main file: `VotingForTx.sol`.
+Main file: `VotingForTx.sol` in folder `contracts`.

-File with additional contracts: `VotingForTx-Extensions.sol`.
+File with additional contracts: `VotingForTx-Extensions.sol` in folder `contracts`.

-The most convenient way to compile and deploy smart contracts is to use Remix IDE (https://remix.ethereum.org).
-Though you could use any IDE that supports Solidity.

-*All code is widely provided with documentation.*
+*All are provided with wide code documentation.*

 ### Explanation of the base contract